 Grace and peace, Pastor Jeff Riddle

-A new installment is posted to the series on Eusebius of Caesarea’s The Ecclesiastical History: book 2, chapters 16-17 (listen here).
+Another episode is posted to the series on Eusebius of Caesarea’s The Ecclesiastical History: book 3, chapter 4.
+Listen here.

 Notes and Commentary: